-If you own a bond with a bad credit rating, you’d want a high interest rate on that bond as compensation for taking on more risk – the risk being that you won’t get all the money you’re owed on the bond as it becomes due.
+If you own a bond with a bad credit rating, you would want a higher interest rate on that bond as compensation for taking on more risk (the risk is that you won’t get all the money you’re owed on the bond as it becomes due).

-If you own a bond with a good credit rating, then you only need a low interest rate on that bond as an incentive for buying it.
+If you own a bond with a good credit rating, then you would only need a lower interest rate on that bond as an incentive for buying it.

 Bonds and the bond market

-After a company issues a bond to its original investors at the par price ,100, investors can the trade the bonds amongst themselves in the bond market.
+After a company issues a bond to its original investors at the par price, 100, investors can trade that bond amongst themselves in the bond market.

 The price of the bond at any point in time is then equal to what someone is willing to pay for it.
 This can be greater than or less than the 100 par price.